imbus/robotframework-debuglibrary/readme.md

 *List*
 The command `list` or `l` displays the test case snippet including the line being executed:
 ![list command](res/list_command.png)

+### RobotDebug.Listener

+You can start your test cases with RobotDebug.Listener:

+    robot --listener RobotDebug.Listener some.robot

+The listener listens to the failure.
+If the test case fails, the interactive shell is opened at this point.

 ## Submitting issues